Frequently Asked Questions

 What are the minimal academic and testing standards that must be attained for admission to this Program?

-An overall GPA of 3.2, a prerequisite GPA of 3.2 (on a 4 point scale with A=4.0), scores of 150 on both verbal and quantitative sections of the GRE with the analytic writing score of 3.5.
+An overall GPA of 3.2, a prerequisite GPA of 3.2 (on a 4 point scale with A=4.0), GRE analytic writing score of 3.0.
+While the program does not use strict GRE verbal and quantitative cutoff scores, most competitive applicants will have scores at or above the 50th percentile in each test area.
 Students who are admitted often meet standards well above the minimum.
 See Admission Requirements on the Seton Hall University DPT Program website for the most complete listing of all Admission requirements.
 The PTCAS website for the SHU Program lists acceptable courses in each category of prerequisite courses.
 Please read this helpful information.

 Does my major area of study as an undergraduate matter?